-LPHW frost coils are fitted with a frost stat on the air in side.
-Units are NOT provided with valve and actuator.
-If the frosts stat switches to a frost condition, to signal will be sent to open the valve actuator (by others).
+LPHW frost coils are fitted with a frost stat on the air in side and an on/off 230v valve actuator (Unit size 32 & 42 are NOT provided with valve and actuator).
+If the frosts stat switches to a frost condition, the valve actuator will open.
 The valve will open whether the fans are running or not.
 This is for pipe freeze protection.
 The LPHW section requires its own supply in order to power the valve actuator.